Manufacturers & Manufacturing Insurance

 - Prepare and release a recall notice and/or press release.

 - Evaluate recalled products and repair or destroy them.

 - Monitor your effectiveness.

 It’s critical to establish your plan of action before you need it.

 Rogers Insurance is a leading independent commercial brokerage in Canada.
-We have access to a large number of markets with allows us to find you competitive manufacturers insurance quotes and find you the best coverage for the best price.
+We have access to a large number of markets, which allows us to find you competitive manufacturers’ insurance quotes and find you the best coverage for the best price.
 We pride ourselves in providing exceptional customer service – you’ll notice the difference with our hands-on, human-first approach.

 Our team of professional, experienced manufacturing insurance brokers understands your industry and the insurance aspect of it.
 We’re here to help find you determine your coverage needs, find you the best protection for the best price, provide insurance and risk management assistance, and advocate on your behalf in the event of a claim.